- The checkout page is the most important part of the customer journey as it results directly in a sale

 Allow social sign-in

-Checkout page design should entice customer to buy
+Checkout page design should entice customers to buy

 Summarize cart details